 Tomatoes have to be America’s favorite fruit of the garden.
 Yes it is technically a fruit, even though it has been widely accepted for years as a vegetable.
 This post is not about whether it’s a fruit or not but rather about how to plant a tomato plant, the most delicious fruit of the garden, the best way possible.

-When to Plant Tomatoes:
+When to Plant Tomatoes in the Garden

 Here in Tennessee it is generally safe to plant tomatoes outdoors after April 15th.
+You may even want to wait a week or two after that date for the soil to warm.
 That’s not a guarantee but as a general tomato planting guideline it works out well.

-How to Plant Tomatoes:
+How to Plant Tomatoes